SougataMukherjee/interview-kit/theory/js-ts.md

 console.log(store(5))//10
 console.log(store(5))//10 cache data
 ```
-Imagine you pack a lunchbox and give it to a friend, but even when you leave, they still have access to the items inside.
-Closures work exactly like that.
-When a function returns another function, the inner function remembers all the variables from its original environment, even after the outer function has finished running.
-JavaScript keeps those variables alive in memory because the inner function still needs them, creating a private preserved scope that continues to exist as long as the function using it exists.

 **Q6: What is an Expression?
 What is an Identifier?
 JS Variables?
 Difference: var, let, const**